LISTEN TO ONE OF OUR TEACHING ARTISTS

 Niki Fridh

 Niki Fridh is a professional actor, arts educator, and culinary aficionado originally from Chicago, Illinois but who has lived in South Florida for most of her life.
 What began at a very young age as multifaceted performances for her friends and family, turned into a lifelong passion for the performing arts.
 Niki is a graduate from FAU and an award-winning actor who has graced stages across the state of Florida and is a proud member of Actor’s Equity Association.
-In addition to performing live theatre, Niki also has 20 years experience as a teaching artist at institutions in the south florida community; Gulf Stream School, The Kravis Center’s Annual Arts Camp, DeGeorge Academy, Boynton Beach School of Dance, Music & Drama, Arts Garage, Fantasy Theatre Factory, Blue Planet Writer’s Room and The Cultural Council of Palm Beach County.
+Niki has 20 years of experience as a teaching artist at institutions in the south florida community; Gulf Stream School, The Kravis Center’s Annual Arts Camp, DeGeorge Academy, Boynton Beach School of Dance, Music & Drama, Arts Garage, Fantasy Theatre Factory, Blue Planet Writer’s Room and The Cultural Council of Palm Beach County.

 Teaching Artist